BhojaniPavan/BhojaniPavan/README.md

 ## About

-I'm a full-stack developer specializing in **Node.js** and **React.js**, focused on building clean, performant web applications.
-I care deeply about code quality, intuitive UX, and APIs that just work.
+I'm a full-stack developer with a strong focus on **Node.js** and **React.js**, passionate about crafting clean, performant, and production-ready web applications.
+I care deeply about code quality, intuitive user experience, and building APIs that are reliable and easy to consume.

-When I'm not shipping features, I'm exploring new tech, gaming, or finding the best hidden food joints in a new city.

----

-## Featured Project — Cars Daily 🚗

-> *A modern platform reimagining how people manage their vehicles.*

-**Cars Daily** offers a seamless car care experience through two core services:

-- **Subscription Plans** — Recurring car care, like a maintenance membership
-- **On-Demand Repairs** — One-time service bookings with transparent pricing
-- **Unified Payments** — One dashboard, zero friction

-Built end-to-end with a focus on reliability, clean UX, and smooth payment flows.
+I thrive at the intersection of thoughtful engineering and great design — whether that's architecting a scalable backend, designing a smooth frontend flow, or integrating complex payment and real-time systems.

 ---